johnnyferns14/milestone-project-3-recipe/README.md

 -   Add Recipe Page - Once the user has logged in, they can access this page to add their own recipes to the database.
 They can add info like title, description, category, image-url, ingredients & method/direction.

 -   Edit Recipe Page - This page is accessible from the My Profile page.
 When the user clicks on edit button, they are redirected to the edit page where the information from the database is alreads pre-poulated in the fields.
 They can easily perform their edit tasks.

 -   Delete Recipe - The user can delete the recipe they do not want featured by just clicking the delete button on the profile page.

+## Future implementation

+-   Option to have an admin.
+-   Option to add categories as a dropdown list.
+-   Option to add comments and reviews.
+-   Adding a rating feature.
+-   Share recipe on social networks.

 ## Technologies Used